Updated: Mar 26

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of YAHUAH: not of works, lest any man should boast.
 Ephesians 2:8-9 (NASB)

-We have explained that when the Bible says YAHUAH is not a respecter of persons, this means He does not ignore or change His standards for anyone.
-The Bible teaches that YAHUAH knows our thoughts and, consequently, our hearts (Proverbs 15:11; 21:2; Matthew 9:4; Mark 2:8).
+We have explained that when the Scriptures says YAHUAH is not a respecter of persons, this means He does not ignore or change His standards for anyone.
+The Scriptures teaches that YAHUAH knows our thoughts and, consequently, our hearts (Proverbs 15:11; 21:2; Matthew 9:4; Mark 2:8).
 From a human perspective, this is bad news since YAHUAH has a standard that every person must satisfy in order to go to heaven.
 We cannot deceive YAHUAH.

 YAHUAH Knows Everything About You